camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/04-migration/01-migrate-71-72.html.md

 #### Freemarker Integration

-If the camunda integration for Freemarker is intended to be used, add the following artifacts:
+If the Camunda integration for Freemarker is intended to be used, add the following artifacts:

 * `camunda-template-engines-freemarker-$TEMPLATE_VERSION.jar`
 * `freemarker-2.3.20.jar`